-Emma came to us a couple of years ago and asked for a job.
+Emma came to us a few years ago and asked for a job.
 We applied the usual tests – asked her to jump off some chunky cliffs, swim through dark underwater caves, hold giant crabs.
 We took her coasteering in the sort of conditions we’d usually take one look at and go home.
 She took our tests with a weird calm and we knew she was one of us.
 Emma is now well on the way to lead guide.

 Emma’s love of adventure developed when her parents took her travelling in a caravan for 6 months.
 Doesn’t sound that adventurous?
 Well this was Australia, where just a paddle in the sea often leads to a wrestle with a croc or a fight with a shark.
 As is compulsory for aussies – she then travelled extensively until she wound up here in Pembs.
 Emma surfs, kayaks, climbs and runs uber-cool online emporium Golden Boheme.
 She also enjoys beer-pong

 Josh - Lead guide, Stone monkey

 Josh loves climbing.
 A lot.
 And he’s a qualified instructor.

 When he’s not climbing he’s at home in his shed, climbing on the tiny climbing wall he built in there.
 Or doing pull-ups to train for climbing.
 Sometimes he strokes his dog or chats to his girlfriend Nia – but usually he’ll be doing pull ups at the same time.
 He even has a pull-up bar above his bed for sleep pull-ups.
 Josh spends the winter at his olive grove in Portugal, harvesting his olives and enjoying the amazing climbing there.